Xingyu025/FinAI-Contest/docs/source/finrl2025/task1.rst

 Datasets
 --------

 The `Financial News and Stock Price Integration Dataset (FNSPID) <https://huggingface.co/datasets/Zihan1004/FNSPID>`_ comprises stock prices and 15 million time-aligned financial news records for Nasdaq companies, covering the period from 1999 to 2023.
-The processed training dataset based on the FNSPID will be provided.
+The processed training dataset based on the FNSPID `are also provided <https://huggingface.co/datasets/benstaf/nasdaq_2013_2023>`_.

 Participants are also encouraged to utilize publicly available data, such as Twitter, or develop scraping/API AI agents for this purpose.
 Some teams can choose to focus their submission on improving the dataset, while others may focus on enhancing trading agents.